What Are the Different Types of Cooling Towers?

 An image of the tops of the cooling towers.

-Below are a few essential components of many cooling towers:
+Cooling towers contain various components that work together to circulate water and air through the apparatus.
+Below are a few essential components of many cooling towers.

-• Fans: A cooling tower may contain large fans that circulate significant volumes of air.
 Though not all cooling towers require fans, many models use them to create and direct airflow through the tower.
-They may push or pull air through the tower, and they may be axial or centrifugal depending on the specific needs of the application.
+These motorized mechanisms push or pull air through the tower, utilizing axial or centrifugal designs depending on the specific needs of the application.
 Axial fans are more efficient, whereas centrifugal fans are quieter and can deal with higher levels of static pressure.

-• Distribution basin: The distribution basin, or hot water basin, is often used in crossflow cooling towers.
+Gravity distribution systems are often used in crossflow cooling towers.
 A distribution basin takes the place of the spray nozzles by distributing the hot water evenly throughout the tower.
 It sits atop the tower and typically consists of a pan with holes or nozzles along its base.
 Hot water flows in through the top of the tower, and the holes or nozzles release it evenly over the fill material below.

-• Collection basin: The collection basin, or cold water basin, sits at the bottom of the tower to collect the water after it has cooled.
-In field-built models, these basins are often built of concrete to support the tremendous weight of the water coming down the tower.
+The collection basin sits at the bottom of the cooling tower and collects water after it has cooled.
+In field-built models, these basins are often made of concrete to support the tremendous weight of the water coming down the tower.

 n image of cooling towers.

-• Whether their air flows horizontally or vertically
+• Whether the air flows horizontally or vertically

-• Whether they use mechanical fans or natural convection
+• Source of air movement, mechanical fans versus natural convection

-Crossflow cooling towers get their name because the air they use cuts perpendicularly across the flow of water.
-Crossflow towers use splash fills that allow incoming air to flow horizontally through the cooling tower.
-At the same time, gravity sends hot water flowing down from distribution basins at the top of the tower.
+Crossflow cooling towers are named because of how air enters the apparatus — from the sides.
+The crossflow action allows incoming air to flow horizontally across the fill media.
+At the same time, gravity sends hot water flowing down from distribution basins that sit atop the tower.

-Crossflow cooling towers offer the advantage of great height, and they are some of the simplest models to maintain.
-Because they use gravity to aid air-to-water contact, they can use smaller pumps, so they are cost-effective and easy to maintain — even while in use.
+Crossflow cooling towers offer the advantage of great height, and they are some of the most cost-effective and simplest models to maintain.
+They can use smaller pumps because they use gravitational force to aid air-to-water contact.
 And because their spray is non-pressurized, they allow for more variable water flow.

 EVAPCO’s AXS cooling towers are good examples of induced draft crossflow towers.

-Counterflow cooling towers get their name because the air and water enter from opposite ends of the tower.
-In a counterflow cooling tower, as in a crossflow tower, water flows down from the top of the tower.
-In this case, though, the air also moves vertically across the splash fill, from the bottom of the tower to the top.
+Named for the air and water entering from different ends of the tower, a counterflow cooling tower allows water to flow down from the top while air moves vertically across the fill — from the bottom of the tower to the top.
 Because the airflow is upward, counterflow towers cannot use gravity-flow basins, so these towers use pressurized spray nozzles to distribute the water over the splash fill.

-However, the greater energy expenditures and larger pumps required to push air against the flow of water can also lead to operational inefficiencies and increased utility bills.
-Counterflow towers also sometimes struggle with variable water flow because it can impede the tower’s spray characteristics.
-And they can often be noisier than their crossflow counterparts because the water has farther to fall from the bottom of the fill into the collection basin.
+This type of cooling tower requires greater energy expenditure and larger pumps, as air is pushed against the flow of water.
+This exertion can lead to increased utility bills.
+Counterflow towers sometimes struggle with variable water flow because it can impede the tower’s spray characteristics.
+They can often be noisier than their crossflow counterparts because the water has farther to fall from the bottom of the fill into the basin.

 BAC’s Series V cooling towers are good examples of counterflow towers.

-Unlike mechanical cooling towers such as induced and forced draft models, natural draft or passive draft cooling towers use natural convection.
-Air flows naturally through the tower, and differences in air density create specific patterns of movement.
+Unlike mechanical cooling towers, such as induced and forced draft models, natural draft cooling towers utilize natural convection to provide adequate airflow.

-Hyperbolic towers offer numerous benefits.
-Their hyperbola shape helps direct the flow of air upward, enhancing their efficiency.
-They also typically provide impressive structural integrity and strength while requiring only modest amounts of materials in their construction.
-They are common structures at industrial facilities like coal-fired power plants.
+One example of a natural draft cooling tower that offers numerous benefits is the hyperbolic tower with a chimney-like design.
+Hyperbolic towers provide numerous benefits.
+Their hyperbola shape helps direct airflow upward, enhancing their efficiency.
+They also typically offer impressive structural integrity and strength while requiring only modest amounts of materials in their construction.

-Induced draft cooling towers use mechanical means — such as fan systems — to move air through the tower.
-An induced draft tower typically has fans located at the top of the air outlet.
-These fans pull cool air through the tower.
-They get their name from the induction of warm, moist air out of the discharge outlet.
+Induced draft cooling towers utilize mechanical means — such as fan systems — to transfer air through the tower.
+They get their name from the induction of warm, moist air from the discharge outlet.
+An induced draft tower typically has fans at the tower’s top acting as an air outlet that pulls cooler air through the apparatus.

-One of the benefits of an induced draft cooling tower is that the force of the induction means the air is moving at a high velocity when it exits the tower.
-That high velocity sends the air far enough away to prevent unwanted recirculation.
+One of the benefits of an induced draft cooling tower is that air moves at such high velocity upon exiting that it prevents unwanted recirculation.

 EVAPCO’s AT cooling towers and SUN cooling towers are good examples of induced draft counterflow towers, as are BAC’s PT2 cooling towers.

 A forced draft tower is similar to an induced draft tower, but the placement of its fans is different.
-A forced draft tower typically has fans located in the air intake rather than the air outlet.
-These fans, located on the sides or at the base of the tower, push air directly into the tower instead of pulling it.
+A forced draft tower typically has fans in the air intake rather than the air outlet.
+Instead of pulling the air, these fans, which are located on the sides of the tower’s base, push the air directly into the tower.

-Forced draft cooling towers take air in at a high velocity, but they tend to discharge it as a lower velocity, since friction slows the air as it passes through the tower.
-This lower velocity means forced draft towers are more susceptible to undesirable air recirculation.
+Forced-draft cooling towers take air in at a high velocity but tend to discharge it at a lower velocity since friction slows the air as it passes through the tower.
+This lower velocity means forced-draft towers are more susceptible to undesirable air recirculation.
 Their design also makes them costlier and more inefficient to run because they require more power.
-And like crossflow towers, forced draft towers are more susceptible to freezing than other types of towers.

 EVAPCO’s LSTE cooling towers and LPT cooling towers are good examples of forced draft counterflow towers.